Forecasting future action sequences with attention: a new approach to weakly supervised action forecasting: Experiments.

 Results are shown in Table~\ref{tbl:base-seq-seq}.
 We make several observations.
 First, our model performs significantly better than the random performance.
 Sequence item classification accuracy (which is a strict measure) reflects the difficulty of action sequence forecasting task.
 In the forecasting setup, we obtain item classification accuracy of 2.60, 4.50, and 21.29 where the random performance is 0.28, 0.47, and 0.70 on Charades, MPII cooking and Breakfast respectively.
 The random performance indicates the difficulty of forecasting task.
 Our model is 10-30 times better than random performance.

 The difference in results between classification and forecasting setups is not too drastic, especially for Breakfast and Charades.
 Our classification model obtains seq. item accuracy of 5.35 while our forecasting model reach 2.60 on Charades.
 Similarly for MPII cooking dataset, the classification model obtains 14.86 and our action forecasting model's performance is 4.50.
 Interestingly, seq. item classification accuracy of 26.35 and 21.29 is obtained for classification and forecasting models respectively on Breakfast.
 For action forecasting task, the Charades dataset is the most challenging and the least is Breakfast dataset.
 Interestingly, for BLEU-2, the classification model obtains 2.78 while future action forecasting model performs better on Charades dataset.
-These results indicate the effectiveness of our method for future action sequence forecasting task.
-However, these results also suggest that there is more to do.
-Later in the experiments, we show how to improve these results.